goshiphq/goship-cms/content/blog/what-are-the-types-of-ltl-freight-packaging.md

 ### **Barrels**

 Obviously, the barrel is a shipping unit, not a package type.
 But because they are sealed and secured from spilling the content, you can ship barrels via LTL.
-There are barrels of different shapes and sizes, and the only thing you should consider is that freight amount meets the LTL shipping limits (2-6 shipment units or not more than 15,000 - 20,000 pounds).
+There are barrels of different shapes and sizes, and the only thing you should consider is that the freight amount meets the LTL shipping limits (2-6 shipment units or not more than 15,000 - 20,000 pounds).
 For additional protection, you can use polymer tape to better secure the barrels.

 ### Boxes